wp-plugins/simple-banner/readme.txt

 * First Version.

 == Upgrade Notice ==

+= 1.0.2 =
+If your banner didn't work before, it probably does now.

 = 1.0.1 =
 Just updated some stuff for the readme.
 No functionality change.